Racine County, Wisconsin: Government

-The County Board has 21 members, each elected from single-member districts.
-The county executive is elected in a countywide vote.
-The county executive is Jonathan Delagrave.
-The Circuit Court is made up of ten judges, elected in countywide elections to six-year terms.
+The County Board has 21 members, each elected from single-member districts in nonpartisan elections.
+In 1974, county voters voted in favor of a referendum to replace the appointed county administrator with an elected county executive, with the first election taking place in 1975.
+The County Executive is elected in nonpartisan elections taking place in the spring.
+The current County Executive is Ralph Malicki, who was elected in a 2024 special election following the death of County Executive Jonathan Delagrave.

 Politics

 Racine County has been a bellwether county, having voted for the winning presidential candidate in 28 of the last 33 elections since 1896 despite its solidly Democratic county seat, Racine, Wisconsin.
 The only exceptions to this were when it voted for Charles Evans Hughes in 1916, Gerald Ford in 1976, Michael Dukakis in 1988, and Donald Trump in 2020.
+No presidential candidate has won over 60 percent of the vote in Racine County since 1964.